o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/configuration-debugger.md

 ---
 # Debugger Configuration {#physx-configuration-debugger}

 In the **PhysX Configuration** tool, you can specify how to interact with the PhysX Visual Debugger \(PVD\)\.
-The PVD is a third\-party application that records your PhysX data from Lumberyard Editor\.
+The PVD is a third\-party application that records your PhysX data from O3DE Editor\.
 You can then review this data to see how your physics effects appear\.

 For more information, see the NVIDIA [PhysX Visual Debugger \(PVD\)](https://docs.nvidia.com/gameworks/content/gameworkslibrary/physx/guide/Manual/VisualDebugger.html#physxvisualdebugger) documentation\.